 - congregational services, including pre-arranged or scheduled acts of worship and communal prayer

 This guidance is not an instruction to reopen places of worship for any of the permitted purposes.
 Each place of worship should make its own decision about when it is ready to do this and should only reopen if this can be done safely.
+Any place of worship that is reopening must take the contents of this guidance into consideration.

 We will consider how to allow places of worship to fully reopen within the public health requirements advised as we move through Phase 3 and into Phase 4 of our route map, taking account of medical and scientific advice.